Chaophraya Chakri (Mud): Siamese–Vietnamese War

 In November 1771, Chaophraya Chakri Mud joined his lord King Taksin in the naval expedition against the port city-state of Hà Tiên, ruled by the Cantonese ruler Mạc Thiên Tứ, to the east.
 Chaophraya Chakri had his own naval regiment composing of 649 men.
 Chaophraya Chakri Mud, together with Phraya Phiphit Chen Lian and Phraya Phichai Aisawan Yang Jinzong, led the naval attacks on Hà Tiên.
 After seizing Hà Tiên, King Taksin and Chaophraya Chakri Mud pursued the Cambodian King Ang Ton and Mạc Thiên Tứ into Cambodia and Cochinchina.
 Chakri Mud met a local Cambodian resistance force near Ba Phnum and defeated them.
 In December 1771, Chaophraya Chakri Mud proceeded his riverine fleet along the Bassac River towards Châu Đốc.
-However, he was defeated by the Vietnamese commander Tống Phước Hiệp at Châu Đốc, losing his Siamese men and ships.
+However, he was defeated by the Vietnamese governor of Long Hồ Tống Phước Hiệp at Châu Đốc, losing his Siamese men and ships.

 As the war reached stalemate, King Taksin ordered Chaophraya Chakri Mud the guard the Bassac front against Vietnamese counter-offensives.
 The king himself returned to Thonburi in December 1771.
 In July 1772, the Nguyen Lord Nguyễn Phúc Thuần sent Vietnamese forces to reclaim Cambodia and to expel the Siamese.
 The Vietnamese commander Nguyễn Cửu Đàm and the Cambodian commander Oknha Yumreach Tol, with the forces of 10,000 men, attacked Chaophraya Chakri at Peam Panca Peas (in modern Prey Veng).
 Chaophraya Chakri Mud was defeated, leading the Vietnamese to resume control over Cambodia.
 As King Taksin found out that Siamese holdings in Cambodia were untenable, he decided to order the general retreat of Siamese forces from Cambodia in 1773.